Wix ADI vs Wix Editor: What Changed and Which to Use in 2024

 The AI Site Builder is a genuine time-saver.
 For small businesses or solo operators who need a professional online presence quickly, AI generation followed by light editing can take under two hours from sign-up to publish.
 The old Wix ADI served this same purpose - get online fast - and the new AI builder does it better.

 The Wix Editor rewards time investment.
 Every hour you spend refining layouts, typography, and content structure compounds into a more distinctive, higher-performing site.
 If you enjoy the craft of web design or are building something long-term, the Editor gives you the depth to do that well.
+Our guide on the design process in Wix walks through every step from setup to publish.

 What about growth and scalability?